ethanwhite/nescent-sabbatical-proposal/proposal.md

 combining them to be able to answer broad questions is difficult and time consuming, even for experienced data scientists.
-This task is inherently both labor and knowledge intensive, and is further complicated variable data structures, inconsistent use of unique linking fields, and changes in taxonomies and other common sources of connecting different datasets.
+This task is inherently both labor and knowledge intensive, and is further complicated by variable data structures, inconsistent use of unique linking fields, and changes in taxonomies and other common sources of connecting different datasets.

 These problems with biological data mean that scientists spend a lot of time simply assembling,